TaylanUB/scheme-srfis/README.md

 SRFI-64
 -------

+The reference implementation was not conforming to the specification, so I made it conform.
+I also ripped out source file/line reporting (name your tests instead; and for unnamed tests the expression will be used as a name) and overall rewrote most of the code while keeping the basic logic from the original reference implementation.

 - `test-read-eval-string`: This now takes an optional `env` argument to specify in what environment to evaluate.
 Passing `#f` will explicitly attempt to call `eval` with a single argument, which is